citelao/sensible/q2-passwords.md

 So do password requirements.
 Not just because they're annoying, but because they don't improve security {% cite weir2010testing %}.
 Capital letters, special characters, changing them every 3 months: none of them really help.

 They're intended to make passwords "more random," but humans are really bad at being random.
-They make it harder to create and remember good passwords.
+Password requirements make it harder to create and remember good passwords.

 How do you actually choose good passwords?